Mariners vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Mariners vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Mike Trout and Ty France will be among the stars on display when the Los Angeles Angels play the Seattle Mariners on Saturday at 10:07 PM ET, at Angel Stadium of Anaheim.
+Griffin Canning will start for the Los Angeles Angels on Sunday against Julio Rodriguez and the Seattle Mariners.
+First pitch is at 4:07 PM ET at Angel Stadium of Anaheim.

-The Angels are favored in this one, at -135, while the underdog Mariners have +115 odds to upset.
-The total is 9 runs for this contest.
+The Angels are favored in this one, at -140, while the underdog Mariners have +115 odds to upset.
+The total for the matchup has been listed at 9 runs.

 Rep your team with officially licensed Mariners gear!
 Head to Fanatics to find jerseys, shirts, and much more.